coyote - © Jim ScarffProjects

-There are no current threats to Coyote populations throughout their range.
+There are no current major threats to Coyote populations throughout their range.
 Local reductions are temporary and their range has been expanding.
 Conservation measures have not been needed to maintain viable populations.
 Coyotes adapt to human environs and occupy most habitats, including urban areas.
-Hybridization with dogs may be a threat near urban areas.
-Genetic contamination between dogs, Coyotes, and Grey Wolves may be occurring in north-eastern U.S. Hybridization between Coyotes and Red Wolves is problematic for Red Wolf recovery in south-eastern U.S.
+Hybridization with wolves and dogs is documented, but likely occurs only at the leading edge of expanding populations, with back-crossing into the Coyote populations resulting in low levels of dog and wolf introgression spread throughout some new populations (VonHoldt et al. 2011; Mõnzon et al. 2014).

 Coyote fur is still sought by trappers throughout its range, with harvest levels depending upon fur prices, local and state regulations, and traditional uses and practices.
 Many states and provinces consider Coyotes a furbearing species with varying regulations on method of take, bag limit, and seasons.
 Some furs are also sold internationally (e.g. to Russia and China).

 The species is not included on the CITES Appendices, and there is no legal protection of the species.
 Restrictions on harvest and method of harvest depend upon state or provincial regulations.